 Hollywood is currently in a phase where studios are churning out remakes and reboots of popular films.
-So with all these remakes and reboots these days, I wonder why no one is bringing up DragonHeart?
+So, with all these remakes and reboots these days, I wonder why no one is bringing up DragonHeart?
 The film has now celebrated its 20th anniversary, so why not have a second look at it?
 It isn't like no one has been thinking about it or asking for it all these years, especially after reading Charles Edward Pogue's novelization of the film and learning what DragonHeart could have been.
-Charles Edward Pogue's screenplay for the film was praised by all who read it, claiming it sent them on an emotional roller coaster.
-Unfortunately, important elements that were vital to the story were removed and for the most part, both the story and character development were neglected in favor of showing off the special effects work on Draco.
+Charles Edward Pogue's screenplay for the film was praised by all who read it, claiming it sent them on an emotional roller coaster and that it was one of the best scripts they had ever read.

-Some films have benefited from a remake or reboot.
-Martin Scorsese's Cape Fear, the Planet of the Apes franchise, King Kong, and Christopher Nolan's Dark Knight trilogy are some notable examples.
+Some films have benefited from a remake or reboot because they were handled properly.
 DragonHeart had a ton of potential to be the epic fantasy Johnson and Pogue had written it to be but it was held back by the CGI technology of the time, and ruined by studio interference and choices made by the director Rob Cohen.

-Meanwhile, Johnson has expressed a desire to remake DragonHeart in line with his original vision, and I am totally up for it.
-Ever since I first saw DragonHeart as a kid, I have had a fierce passion for it, looking in Blockbuster stores whenever I could until I finally found it on VHS.
-It was the film that cemented my love for dragons and I still love it despite its flaws, but if DragonHeart were to be remade more faithfully to Pogue's book, then audiences could be given the DragonHeart they should have had to begin with.
+Meanwhile, Johnson has expressed a desire to remake DragonHeart in line with his original vision.
+It was the film that cemented my love for dragons and I still love it despite its flaws, but there's no denying that it could and should have been better.
+If DragonHeart were to be remade more faithfully to Pogue's book, with Liam Neeson as Bowen, Sean Connery returning to voice Draco, a proper cast of English actors, a longer running time, and the right direction, then audiences could be given the DragonHeart they should have had to begin with.

-For more info, have a look at my post: Petition for Universal Pictures to #RemakeDragonHeart with Patrick Read Johnson as director.
+For more info, have a look at my Moviepilot/Creators post.

 To help create more awareness of the #RemakeDragonHeart cause, like and share the petition Facebook page and spread the hashtag around.
 To get more in-depth information on the book, visit its page on the DragonHeart Wikia.